Partial Knee Replacement Surgery

 Once at home, call your doctor if you have any of the symptoms below:

 - An increase in pain not relieved by your pain medicine

 - Unusual redness, heat, or drainage at the incision site

 Schedule A Consultation

-If you want to learn how a total hip replacement can change your life, contact Summit Healthcare Orthopedic Center.
+If you want to learn how a partial knee replacement can change your life, contact Summit Healthcare Orthopedic Center.